Kėdainiai Free Economic Zone: FEZ companies

-The industrial and medical gas company AGA investing 20M EUR into oxygen and nitrogen gas factory which will serve a growing demand in the Baltic region market.
+The industrial and medical gas company AGA investing 20M EUR into an oxygen and nitrogen gas factory which will serve a growing demand in the Baltic region market.
 It will be built by Linde Engineering.
-The factory expected to launch in 2020.
+The factory is expected to launch in 2020.
 In 2018 Natūralus Pluoštas UAB launched a hemp stalks processing plant.
-The factory is producing textile hemp fiber.
+The factory produces textile hemp fiber.